The Sedition Act

 - Debate over Sedition Act began to establish a more modern understanding of the meaning of free speech

 Wortman went further than most.
 He suggested that literature, science, and the arts were among the "foremost benefits derived from society," and consequently, the government that "interferes with the progress of opinion, subverts the essential order of the social state."
 Far more than most of his contemporaries, Wortman saw thought and expression as natural rights, not just civic rights.
 And while he aimed most of his comments toward political speech, he suggested that political inquiry could not be separated from more general intellectual rights.
 "To promote the improvement of Society it is essential that Mind should be free," Wortman argued.
-And unless people were allowed to "reflect and communicate their sentiments upon every topic," all progress in all areas of knowledge would be threatened.38
+And unless people were allowed to "reflect and communicate their sentiments upon every topic

 In short, in these ideas circulating in the wake of the Sedition Act we can find a set of meanings more consistent with those currently held by the public and the courts.
 In Wortman's expansive view of rights of inquiry and communication, we can see the seeds of a First Amendment right broad enough to protect all sorts of expression for all sorts of people.
 These ideas were not universally held in 1800, nor were they voiced a decade earlier when the amendment was being drafted.
 Yet we were still within just a few years of the founding moment, and the conversation was framed by the recognition that Americans needed to carve out their own definition of speech, not just borrow one from the British.